VictorWang712/Note/docs/science_research/OPP/workshop_1.md

 ## Introduction

-What will your talk be about?
+What is the focus of your presentation?

-- Length: 10 min or 1 hour?
+- Duration: 10 minutes or 1 hour?
-- Audience: How much have they known about?
-What are they interested in?
+- Audience: What is their level of prior knowledge?
+What are their interests?

-## Main
+## Main Content

-At most 3 subheadings - Find 3 points you want to stress out
+Limit the content to three subheadings, focusing on the three key points you wish to emphasise.

 ## Conclusion

-What is the most important thing to remember about this presentation?
+What is the key takeaway from this presentation?

-Template: Title - Outline - Topic 1 - Topic 2 - Topic 3 - Summary - Acknowledgement
+Template: Title -> Outline -> Topic 1 -> Topic 2 -> Topic 3 -> Summary -> Acknowledgements

-Recommened speed: 1 slide per min
+Recommended pacing: One slide per minute.

-There is always a *QUESTION TIME* after conclusion.
+A *Question and Answer (Q&A) session* typically follows the conclusion.

 ---